Have you been injured in an accident that was not your fault?

-Whether you sustained an injury as a pedestrian, or were hurt in a collision on Plains's roads, our expert team are here.
-Our guide to road accident compensation claims sets out everything you need to know about what to do.Road accident claims
+Whether you sustained an injury as a pedestrian, or were hurt in a collision with another vehicle, our expert team are here.
+Our guide to road accident compensation claims sets out everything you need to know about making a claim.

 If you have been injured because of your employer's actions or negligence, you have the right to make a claim.

-Under a CFA, Plains injury claimants will also not have to pay any fees upfront.
+Plains injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Plains, Lanarkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Plains, Lanarkshire and throughout the UK make a claim without any financial risk.